Subprocess

 Link copied to clipboard

-open fun sendSignal(signalNum: Int)
+open fun sendSignal(signalNum: <Error class: unknown class>)

 Sends the UNIX signal @signal_num to the subprocess, if it is still running.